 In many CAx systems, parts containing sub-parts are called assemblies.
 The notion distinguishes them from leaves of the part tree or graph.

 However, in χMCF, an assembly is considered a set of parts, denoted by their part labels or properties.
 They do not need to have any special relation respective to the part graph.
-The opposite is true: χMCF-assemblies address situations, where specifying a single property would not address enough, a high-level part would address way too many elements and medium-size parts would not make the job.
+The opposite is true: χMCF-assemblies address situations where specifying a single property would not address enough.
+A high-level part would address way too many elements and medium-size parts would not make the job.

-On the other hand, this does not happen too often: If e.g. a seam weld crosses property boundaries, these properties usually belong to the same tailored blank, therefore, the same part.
+On the other hand, this does not happen too often.
+For example, if a seam weld crosses property boundaries, these properties usually belong to the same tailored blank, therefore, the same part.
 If there would be a physical gap between the properties, welding would be applied to a single sheet across this gap, which causes new questions to the welding process, as depicted in Figure 6:

 8329_ed1fig6.EPS

-Figure 6 — Seam weld crossing tailored blank vs. seam weld crossing physical gap.
+Figure 6 — Seam weld crossing tailored blank versus seam weld crossing physical gap

-And even if there is a gap: Due to geometrical proximity and usual assembly processes, it is very likely that properties A and C belong to the same part just one level above in part graph.
+Even if there is a gap, due to geometrical proximity and usual assembly processes, it is very likely that properties A and C belong to the same part just one level above in part graph.

-File Structure of χMCF
+File structure of χMCF

 General

-As mentioned before, χMCF is built upon XML.
+As mentioned, χMCF is built upon XML.
 This eases χMCF to offer a clear logical structure.

 The root/document element of χMCF must be named <xmcf/>.
 The root element may contain the following types of child elements:

-1) Comments following the usual XML standard; therefore, not further discussed here,
+a) Comments following the usual XML standard; therefore, not further discussed here,

-2) Elements containing general information,
+b) Elements containing general information,

-3) Groups of connection specific elements <connection_group/> of arbitrary number,
+c) Groups of connection specific elements <connection_group/> of arbitrary number,

-4) Element <appdata/> containing specific data for individual applications,
+d) Element <appdata/> containing specific data for individual applications,

-5) Element <femdata/> containing finite element specific data.
+e) Element <femdata/> containing finite element specific data.

 Elements containing general information